w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict software">

 The intent section refers to the ability for content to reflow (for vertical scrolling content at a width equivalent to 320 CSS pixels, or for horizontal scrolling content at a height equivalent to 256 CSS pixels) when user agent zooming is used to scale content or when the [viewport](#dfn-viewport) changes in width.
-For [non-web software](#software), this means that when users scale content, adjust the size of a window, dialog, or other resizable content area, or change the screen resolution, the content will reflow without loss of information or functionality, and without requiring scrolling in two dimensions; or that the application works with platform features that satisfy this success criterion.</div>
+For [non-web software](#software), this means that when users scale content, adjust the size of a window, dialog, or other resizable content area, or change the screen resolution, the content will reflow without loss of information or functionality, and without requiring scrolling in two dimensions; or that the non-web software works with platform features that satisfy this success criterion.</div>
 <div class="note wcag2ict software">

 Non-web software will have more frequent cases where two-dimensional layout is relied upon for usage or meaning than what occurs on the Web.
 For example: